Communist-era architecture: the good, the bad, and the ugly

 In part for political reasons, Makovecz’s buildings are held in high regard and some of them rightfully enjoy landmark protection status.
 Unfortunately, this is hardly true for other worthy architecture from this period, although it must be admitted that even the most successful Communist-era buildings haven’t stood the test of time.
 Second-rate materials, compromised technical solutions, and decades of neglect turned many of these into depressingly faded versions of themselves.

-Last year, the local architecture community strongly protested the demolition of an inventive, glass-and-metal clad building from 1979; notwithstanding its merits, the state of disrepair made the (failed) case for preservation a tough sell.
+Last year, the local architecture community strongly protested the demolition of an inventive, glass-and-metal clad building by Csaba Virág from 1979; notwithstanding its merits, the state of disrepair made the (failed) case for preservation a tough sell.
 An added challenge of saving such buildings is that the general public has little love for Communist era architecture and mistakenly labels “everything” as Socialist Realism (“szocreál”).
-Perhaps this shows a lack of architectural literacy, but it’s also true that these buildings are hard to appreciate in such dilapidated conditions.
+Perhaps this shows a lack of architectural literacy, but it’s also true that these buildings are hard to appreciate in their current dilapidated conditions.

-There’s no sign at the moment that the political leadership or the general public can or wish to divorce the unpleasant memories of the Communist era from its cultural outputs, which means that an important slice of Hungary’s architectural legacy will continue to gradually disappear right before our eyes.
+There’s no sign that the political leadership or the general public can or wish to divorce the unpleasant memories of the Communist era from its cultural outputs, which means that an important slice of Hungary’s architectural legacy will continue to gradually disappear right before our eyes.